averykei94/averykei94/README.md

 # 🍄 About Me

 👩🏽‍🎓 Just a girl with her doctorate who did not look behind and switched to tech in tech!
+Trying to figure it all out while navigating High-functioning Autism and

 ❤️‍🔥 I have a passion for quality engineering, web and iOS development.
 I thrive at the intersection of technology and precision.
 I have a keen eye for detail and a passion for creating seamless user expereinces.